tenkeyless/keras_site/content/korean/docs/examples/nlp/sentence_embeddings_with_sbert/_index.md

 {{% /details %}}

-#### Build the Siamese network with the regression objective function.
+#### Build the Siamese network with the regression objective function. {#build-the-siamese-network-with-the-regression-objective-function}

 It's described above that the Siamese network has two or more subnetworks, and for this Siamese model, we need two encoders.
 But we don't have two encoders; we have only one encoder, but we will pass the two sentences through it.
 That way, we can have two paths to get the embeddings and also shared weights between the two paths.